 People in authority often find it easy to lay down judgment onto others.
 However, leaders, managers, and other authorities must shift their focus from judgment to assessment, enabling them to become more objective.
 During this process, leaders can bridge the gap between their expectations and the reality of each person’s unique situation.
 Using active listening and intentional speech, questioning preconceived ideas about societal norms, and creating psychological safety, makes bridging the gap possible.

 Many people live two separate lives as two different versions of themselves; the first is their at-home self.
 The second is the workplace version that they shift into due to the lack of inclusion and acceptance.
-Being these two versions is utterly exhausting for people.
+Being these two versions is utterly exhausting for people (it was for me early on in my career).
 If you were ever wondering, why should I care about this?
 Let me share a few of the benefits of having an inclusive workplace culture:

 In the end, an inclusive culture is a win-win for everyone, employees and leaders alike.
 Another benefit to inclusion is that it creates an empowered, happy workplace culture.
 Those who experience this culture are more willing to give more, go the extra mile in their work, and be of service.

-It’s essential to keep in mind that creating an inclusive culture is not a final destination; it is an ongoing process.
+It’s essential to keep in mind that creating an inclusive culture is not a final destination; it is an ongoing process that, like a flower, requires attention and continuous care.
 Every team member wants and deserves to feel like they belong and that their voices are heard.
 They crave to know that their input is valued and considered.
-As a leader, it is your responsibility to meet your team right where they are, to accept them, and to embrace the individual culture each member brings into the workplace.
+As a leader, it is your responsibility to meet your team right where they are, accept them, and embrace the individual culture each member brings into the workplace.